-The benefit has two parts

-- contributory/new-style

-ESA and income-related

-ESA.
-Income-related ESA is

-currently being phased out and replaced by Universal Credit (see below for details of how this will affect your claim).
+The benefit has two parts - contributory/new-style ESA and income-related ESA.
+Income-related ESA is currently being phased out and replaced by Universal Credit.

 Contributory/new-style ESA

 Contributory ESA is now called 'new-style' ESA for new claims.